PolaricServer/docs/docs/setup.rst

 To activate the settings
 ------------------------

-For each page of settings click the *'Update'* button to save your changes.
+For each page of settings click the *'Update'* button to save your changes (or *'Add'* to save a new channel).
 Changes to channels will take effect immediately.
 Other changes may need a restart to become active.